robymus/rubylicious/COMPILE-RUBY.md

 ## Preparation

-Download release source code of ruby 2.7.0 from https://github.com/ruby/ruby/releases/tag/v2_7_0 Other versions might also work
+Download release source code of ruby 2.7.0 from https://github.com/ruby/ruby/releases/tag/v2_7_0

+Other versions might also work.

 ## Compiling for linux